CODE OF CONDUCT

 • Grievance redressal mechanism

-• Interest Charges, and
+• Rate of Interest , and

-• Penal Charges
+• Penal and other Charges

 2. Objective